mkohler/cython_swig/README.rst

 .. class:: handout

+    XXX Why are they fighting?

     To start this talk, I'm going to quickly discuss the Python import statement and what it hides.

-    Then, I'll review the structure of C libraries.

-    From there, I'll show you a very small C library, the LIBADDER library.
+    From there, I'll show you a VERY small C library, the LIBADDER library.

     The main part of this talk will consist of adding functions to this library, and showing how to make those functions accessible from Python.
-As we do this, you can decide whether you like the SWIG way or the Cython way better, and who should win the fight?
+As we do this, you can decide whether you like the SWIG way or the Cython way better, and WHO should win the fight.

     At the end, I'll make some gross generalizations, and take questions.